DoctorDavinci/OrX_ITAOT/README.md

 The OrX HoloCache System brings GeoCaching to KSP ...
 Now you can leave a trail of breadcrumbs spanning the solar system (and beyond?)

 Now Kerbo-not's can go to a location and create a 'HoloCache' that will save the location coordinates (including SOI and other pertinent data) to a config file (.orx file) ...
+Orbital HoloCache's are unavailable at this time due to reasons
 PLEASE NOTE: If within an atmosphere the HoloCache must be landed or splashed before you can proceed with its creation as well as YOU MUST BE EVA TO CREATE A HOLOCACHE

-A creator is also able to place a simple challenge in their holo ...
-Currently there are 3 types which are Wind, Scuba and OutLaw Racing (EXPERIMENTAL ....
-UNFINISHED)

-Each challenge in the HoloCache will have an associated scoreboard which keeps track of the best 10 challenger times which automatically updates the scoreboard in the .orx file when the challenge is completed

-An additional file is generated when a challenge is completed called 'The HoloCache Name'.scores which can be found in the same directory as the .orx file ...
-This file records the challengers scores (created new if doesn't exist and overwrites only if the scores are better) and can be used to update the scoreboard in any .orx file of the same name by placing it into the OrX/Import directory (easy way for a HoloCache creator to keep the .orx file up to date with all challengers scores ...
-Top 10 scores only in descending order, all others get deleted)

-The creator of the HoloCache can also add a craft file that is unlocked and saved to the users save game directory when the holocache is opened, or if the holo has a challenge in it, after the player has completed the challenge

-The .orx file created is saved inside of GameData/OrXHoloCache/'The Holo Cache Name'/ ...
-Players can share the directories and .orx files contained within the GameData/OrXHoloCache directory with other KSP players and the coordinates will be available to be loaded into the HoloCache control menu in the flight scene if they have OrX installed (copy shared HoloCache directories to GameData/OrXHoloCache/'The Holo Cache Name'/)
+The .orx file created is saved inside of GameData/OrX/HoloCache/ ...
+Players can share the .orx files contained within the GameData/OrXHoloCache directory with other KSP players and the coordinates will be available to be loaded into OrX Kontinuum if they have OrX installed (copy shared .orx files to GameData/OrXHoloCache/)

+The creator of a HoloCache can also add a craft file that is unlocked and saved to the users save game directory when the HoloCache is opened if the HoloCache type is a Geo-Cache ...
+If the HoloCache is a Challenge type then the blueprints will be saved when the challenge has been completed (SEE BELOW FOR INFO ON CHALLENGES)

+In addition to being able to add a craft file to the HoloCache, the creator can also save all local vessel within a selectable range (1km spherical radius limit controlled via a slider in the HoloCache creation menu) ...
+All local vessels saved to the HoloCache will have its location and orientation saved for later spawning
+PLEASE NOTE: Local vessels saved to a HoloCache will be spawned when the HoloCache spawns in their original position as well as in the same orientation ...
+These vessels are only available in the flight scene and will not be available in the editor

 Craft files contained in the .orx file have been put through encryption so as to make it difficult for anyone to 'hack' the HoloCache by config editing outside of the game ...
 If you want to hack the HoloCache you must use the OrX BlackHat (isn't a thing ... yet) or go through the trouble of decoding the .craft file manually (good luck ... lol)

-To load a HoloCache ...
-Open the HoloCache Control menu (green OrX button) then click on 'Load HoloCache Data' and any Holocache (.orx file) contained within GameData/OrXHoloCache and any directories found inside GameData/OrXHoloCache will be added to the list in the menu if the HoloCache was created while within the same SOI as the current active vessel ...
-While in the flight scene, click on a HoloCache in the list to have an indicator telling you where that location is visually (red dot on screen in flight scene) ...
-Click on it again to deselect it

 To creat a HoloCache you must be EVA ...
-Go to the location where you want to create the HoloCache and open the HoloCache Control menu, click on 'Spawn Empty HoloCache' and a HoloCache will spawn and the HoloCache Creation menu will appear ...
-Yes, it floats in the air slowly rotating
+Go to the location where you want to create the HoloCache, go EVA and open the OrX Kontinuum menu (button with OrX written in green), click on 'Create HoloCache' and a HoloKron will spawn just forward and above your head as well as the OrX HoloCache Creator will appear
+PLEASE NOTE: The HoloKron

+In the 'Name:' text entry box enter a name for your HoloCache

+In the 'Password:' text entry box enter a password for your HoloCache if you wish to lock it down (default is 'OrX') PLEASE NOTE: The password is there to provide a means for a creator to lock their HoloCache from being added to since multiple locations and missions can be added to one .orx file (I actually have reasons for including this feature ... future plans)

-Click on the HoloCache Type button to select from a Geo-Caching holo or a Challenge holo
+Click on the HoloCache Type button to select from Geo-Caching or Challenge types

 Click on the Challenge Type to change the type of challenge ...
-Currently there is OutLaw Racing, Scuba and Wind (EXPERIMENTAL ...
-UNFINISHED)
+Currently there is only 'Dakar Racing' ('Outlaw Racing', "Drag Racing', 'Scuba' and 'W(ind/S)' types planned for the future)

+Add a description of your GeoCache/Challenge in the description text entry section ... as you type in a text entry field a new text entry box will appear below it, press 'TAB' to jump to the new text entry field (maximum of 10 lines)
+PLEASE NOTE: It is suggested that when typing into the description fields that you pay attention to the length of the line as there is no limit to the lines length and any text that extends beyond the width of the creator menu will not be shown in the challenge menu when a user opens the HoloCache

 Click on the 'Add Blueprints' check box to open the OrX Craft Browser ...
 Select a hangar in the OrX Craft Browser (SPH or VAB from your current game save ...
 Default is SPH) then click on a craft in the list to add that craft file as a blueprint ... click cancel to return to the previous menu

-Click on the 'Save Local Vessels' check box to save all vessels within a 1km radius of the HoloCache ...
-Each vessel will be saved into the Holocache (.orx file) as well all information required for later spawning
+Click on the 'Save Local Vessels' check box to save all vessels within up to a 1km radius of the HoloCache (slider in menu)

+If the HoloCache being created is a Geo-Cache, click on the 'SAVE HOLOCACHE' button to save the HoloCache

+If your HoloCache is of the Challenge type then select 'ADD COORDS' to open the OrX Co-ordinate Editor menu to start adding stages to the challenge
+PLEASE NOTE: When you click on "ADD COORDS" a new HoloKron will spawn and focus will be switched to it.
+The HoloKron that spawns can be moved with the WASD keys

+- Pressing 'TAB' cycles through 3 different heights and speeds (Slow, Normal and Ludicrous)
+- Throttle up raises and throttle down decreases the altitude
+- Starting position as well as current position will be shown by an 'Unknown' marker while in the Map view

+Click on 'ADD LOCATION' to add the current latitude and logitude coordinates to the coord list with the altitude being roughly 2 meters above the terrain at that location ...
+The HoloKron will settle on the ground and a new HoloKron will spawn which will then become the active vessel ...
+Rinse and Repeat

+When you select 'SAVE AND EXIT' the Kerbal which was the active vessel at the start of the HoloCache creation will become the active vessel and the HoloCache will be saved

+Select 'CANCEL' at any time to cancel the HoloCache creation

-- When you select a HoloCache location in the HoloCache Control menu, the system will check your distance from that point and if you are within 5km then the HoloCache will be spawned and then the HoloCache will spawn each of the saved vessels at their saved locations (save your mun base ????) .....
-PLEASE NOTE: This is experimental and only kinda/sorta works at this time
+When you select 'Scan for HoloCache' in the OrX Kontinuum menu, the system will check your distance from every HoloCache in memory and if you are within 2km then the HoloCache will be spawned as well as each of the saved local vessels (if any) at their saved locations (save your mun base ????)

-In the 'HoloCache Name:' text entry box enter a name for your HoloCache

-Add a description of your GeoCache/Challenge in the description text entry section ... as you type in a text entry field a new text entry box will appear below it, press 'TAB' to jump to the new text entry field (maximum of 10 lines)

-If the HoloCache being created is a Geo-Cache, click on the 'SAVE HOLOCACHE' button to save the HoloCache ...
-If a HoloCache file exists with the same name you will have the option to add to that file, therby adding another location which would be unlocked upon opening/finishing a challenge in the Holocache that is being added to (each HoloCache will be unlocked in sequence ... meaning one after the other)

-If the HoloCache is a challenge type you will see an ADD COORDS button ...
-Click on this button to save the current data (holo name, description, type etc...) and the GPS coord entry menu will appear
-Either get into a vehicle, start running around with your kerbal or use Vessel Mover and start travelling around and saving GPS coords then click on the SAVE button when done

-If setting up a Wind challenge, use the OrX Wind control menu to change the wind direction before saving a GPS location to the coord database in order to change the wind direction for the next stage ...
-Wind intensity, variability etc... is saved along with the GPS location in all challenge types

-If setting up a Scuba challenge, all GPS coords for the challenge must be underwater

-If setting up an OutLaw Racing challenge then pretty much anything goes (at this time)

-HoloCaches are spawned in an unknown status and can only be opened while on EVA

-If you see a portal, please ignore ...
-You never know where you might end up
+If you see a portal, it's a test, please ignore

 ------------------------------------------------------------------